 To avoid irritating your eyes, it’s ideal to wait about seven days postoperative to resume wearing eye makeup.
 While you wait, take the opportunity to replace all your old mascara, eyeliner, eye shadow, primers, and open-jar creams.
 With use, makeup can harbor microorganisms that can cause bacterial eye infections.
 Replacing all old eye makeup and open-jar facial lotions reduces the risk of infecting your healing eyes with contaminated products.

 Wait a few days postoperative to resume your normal exercise routine.
 As your eyes continue to heal over the next two to six weeks, you’ll want to take precautions to keep sweat from running into your eyes.
 Keep a towel nearby and invest in a good sweatband for your head.
 Contact sports will also have to be avoided for up to six weeks.

 Return To Work

-You may go back to work as soon as the next day after LASIK.
+Most patients can go back to work as soon as the next day after LASIK.
 If you work in an unclean, dusty, dirty, or outdoor environment, your LASIK surgeon may recommend more time off.

-Schedule A LASIK Consult For Detailed Information
+Schedule a LASIK Consult for Detailed Information